nlenno1/find-my-meal-ms2/README.md

         - Link to the original recipe to allow the user to find further information on the recipe if it is needed

 My Supplies modal
-- Indredient selector to allow users to add ingredients to their supplies containing;
+- Ingredient selector to allow users to add ingredients to their supplies containing;
     - Ingredient  input box allows user to input a custom ingredient name
     - Add button to create ingredient element with remove item button
     - Remove button on ingredient allows user to remove the item from the screen and the selected list
     - Ingredients display to allow users to see ingredients already added